- Events and Networking

 Foundations of Innovation offers students the opportunity to tackle the challenge of bringing to market elegant and efficient solutions to strong customer needs.
 The ability to innovate plays a pivotal role in the growth and success of many areas of business.
 This challenge is relevant whether working for a startup or a large company or selling products or services to individual consumers or companies.
 The course provides methodologies, strategies, and tools structured around the basic steps of the innovation process: 1.
 Opportunity Identification / Idea Generation, 2.
 Design, 3.
 Testing, and 4.
 Launch.

 Think Bigger What is a big idea?
 Where does it come from?
-In Think Bigger, taught by Sheena Iyengar and Craig Hatkoff, students wrestle with these questions and more, so they can start to think big about how to approach problem-solving.
+In Think Bigger, students wrestle with these questions and more, so they can start to think big about how to approach problem-solving.
 Students develop the skills they need to discover foreseeable and transformative ideas, and learn how to frame for solutions and articulate their value.
 They are challenged to be their most creative selves with hands-on experiential exercises (both inside and outside of the classroom) designed to take them through the processes of discovering, ideating, evaluating, and editing ideas.
 All students receive direct feedback and coaching from influential business minds (entrepreneurs, venture capitalists, leaders, et al.) from across New York City.
 The course culminates in a final "big idea" pitch in front of a distinguished panel of successful minds from across the city.